Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/Data/EditFeatureAttachments/readme.md

 6. To delete an attachment from the selected ArcGISFeature, use the `ArcGISFeature.DeleteAttachmentAsync()`.
 7. After a change, apply the changes to the server using `ServiceFeatureTable.ApplyEditsAsync()`.

-## Additional information

-Attachments can only be added to and accessed on service feature tables when their `HasAttachments` property is true.

 ## Relevant API

 * ApplyEditsAsync